Getting started with OneDrive

 The amount of files you can save to your computer will be limited by the amount of space you have available; many laptops only come with 256GB storage (about 5% of the size of your OneDrive quota).

-We would encourage you to use the files on demand feature within the OneDrive Application.
-For more information please read the following Microsoft Article
+We would encourage you to use the files on demand feature in the OneDrive Application

-Consult this Microsoft guidance for more information on how to upload and save files and folders to OneDrive.
+Microsoft give more information on how to upload and save files and folders to OneDrive.
 It is very important that you save your files and documents in OneDrive to ensure that they are available on other devices you might use or on new devices you might receive.

-Unfortunately, it's not possible to sync OneDrive to a cluster desktop.
+Unfortunately, you can’t sync OneDrive to a cluster desktop.